FuelRats/eslint-config-fuelrats/packages/eslint-config-react/README.md

 ### Installation

-We recommend the `install-peerdeps` package for automatically adding your peerdeps
+We recommend the [`install-peerdeps`][install-peerdeps] package for automatically adding the peer dependencies required by this config.

+**NOTE:** The commands below assume you are installing to devDependencies.
+If you want to install to your main dependencies (not recommended), remove the `-d` flag.

 #### Via `npm` v5+